teamradish/TRTwitchPlaysBot/README.md

 See the [LICENSE](./LICENSE) file for the full terms.
 See the [Dependency Licenses](./Dependency%20Licenses) file for the licenses of third party libraries used by TRBot.
 See the [logo license](./Logo/Logo%20License) file for the license of TRBot's logo.

 ## Banner
-Show your support for TRBot by using one of the following promo banner Markdown codes on your Twitch stream panel or video!
+Show your support for TRBot by using one of the following promo banner Markdown codes on your blog, video, or Twitch stream panel!

 Large:
 `![Powered by TRBot](https://raw.githubusercontent.com/teamradish/TRTwitchPlaysBot/develop/Logo/TRBotLogo_Promo.png "TRBot Logo")`